PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis1.md

 Good luck!

-## 0) Mock-Assessment review: Variables and Descriptive data
+## 0) Datalab Preparation review: Variables and Descriptive data
-Now, let's all find a partner (as in a classmate, not in a romantic sense) and get our mock-assessments out (assuming you made them :p) and discuss them.
+Now, let's all find a partner (as in a classmate, not in a romantic sense) and get our Datalab Preparation files out (assuming you made them :p) and discuss them.
 Specifically, analyse and evaluate one another work by:
-- Simply showing one another how you created your variables, vectors and data frame for the Intro to Variables mock assessment.
+- Simply showing one another how you created your variables, vectors and data frame for the Intro to Variables Datalab Preparation.
 Or what you did and did not manage; we're in a safe space to learn, and not succeeding is part of that :).
-- Showing one another your calculations and solutions for parts A and B of the Descriptive Analyses mock assessment.
+- Showing one another your calculations and solutions for parts A and B of the Descriptive Analyses Datalab Preparation.

 ## 1) Exploratory Data Analysis: Data Preperation - Workshop